Congruence in Person-Centred Counselling

 In person-centred counselling, the therapist does not hide behind techniques or role-play neutrality.
 Instead, they are present, emotionally available, and psychologically integrated.

-This does not mean saying everything that comes into your head.
+This does not mean saying everything that comes to mind.
 It means being honest with yourself first, and then responding in ways that are consistent, transparent, and ethically appropriate.

 Congruence is one of the three core conditions of person-centred counselling, alongside empathy and unconditional positive regard.
 Together, these conditions create the relational climate where growth becomes possible.